+HE-5.A

-HE-5.A Building Inspection/Code Enforcement: The County will continue to handle complaints on a reactive basis.
+Building Inspection/Code Enforcement: The County will continue to handle complaints on a reactive basis.
 Efforts will focus on a variety of issues, including property maintenance, abandoned vehicles, and housing conditions to ensure compliance with building and property maintenance codes.
 The County will also provide information about available rehabilitation programs.

-Responsibility: Building and Safety Department Objectives: Identify substandard housing or housing with code violations and provide information on rehabilitation program to at least 10 eligible households.
+Responsibility: Building and Safety Department

+Objectives: Identify substandard housing or housing with code violations and provide information on rehabilitation program to at least 10 eligible households.

 Time Frame: 2024-2029 Ongoing, as violation occur.

 Funding Source: General Fund and/or CDBG funds

-- HE-5.BHousing Rehabilitation: The County will work with HCD and HUD to identify funding to establish a Housing Rehabilitation Program, similar to previous programs provided by the County.
+HE-5.B Housing Rehabilitation: The County will work with HCD and HUD to identify funding to establish a Housing Rehabilitation Program, similar to previous programs provided by the County.
 The County will apply for funding on an annual basis, as available.
 While the County anticipates to primarily apply for CDBG and HOME funding, other sources of funding will be considered depending on local conditions.
-The County will also make information available on the County's website and at the public counter. - Responsibility: Planning Department, Building and Safety Department - Objectives: Establish a Housing Rehabilitation Program and assist 10 households with improvements, including at least 4 lower-income
+The County will also make information available on the County's website and at the public counter.

+Responsibility: Planning Department, Building and Safety Department households with improvements, including at least 4 lower-income households.